kothiyayogesh/NLP-Playground/README.md

 ## About us
 Welcome to the NLP Playground.
 If you are a hustler in NLP then you are at the right corner of the web.
 This repo contains tutorials of various concepts.
 Please star the repo so that others can discover and take maximum benefit out of it.
-If you would like to collaborate feel free to mail us @ yogesh.kothiya.101@gmail.com I would encourage you to share your critical feedback by submitting a pull request.
+If you would like to collaborate feel free to mail me @ yogesh.kothiya.101@gmail.com I would encourage you to share your critical feedback by submitting a pull request.

+## Support Us
+There's a few ways you can support this initiative:\

+Right now this is very much a self funded initiative.
+If you wish to see more and more high quality tutorials then support us by giving star to the repo and sharing with your friends.

 ## Books
 - [Speech and Language Processing by Prof. Dan Jurafsy](https://web.stanford.edu/~jurafsky/slp3/)